-Somehow, this tiny little 6lb dog who could barely walk managed to survive.
-He was not a healthy or mobile dog, but when my family stumbled upon him at our local shelter, pathetic and scared in a small crate, we couldn’t leave without him.
-A shelter staff member that we were interested in adopting Newman, they said, "You don't want this dog.
-Wait until more younger, better dogs come in next week.”
+Somehow, this tiny 6lb dog who could barely walk managed to survive.
+He was not a healthy or mobile dog, but when my family stumbled upon him at our local shelter, pathetic and scared in a tiny crate, we couldn't leave without him.
+When we told a shelter staff member that we were interested in adopting Newman, they said, "You don't want this dog.
+Wait until younger, better dogs come in next week."

-I’ve been on a mission ever since to advocate for the senior cats and dogs in need and encourage others to see the beauty in these old souls.
+I've been on a mission ever since to advocate for senior cats and dogs in need and encourage others to see the beauty in these old souls.
 Newman Nation has saved over 300 seniors since our start in 2017 and we won't be stopping any time soon.

 - Zoe Kharasch, Founder & Executive Director

-I founded Newman Nation: Senior Pets United during my senior year at college as I was pursuing a Bachelor’s Degree in Animal Science from the University of Illinois at Urbana-Champaign with an interest in shelter management.
+I founded Newman Nation: Senior Pets United during my senior year of college as I was pursuing my Bachelor's Degree in Animal Science from the University of Illinois at Urbana-Champaign.
 I gained valuable experience from an internship as the Associate Director of a local foster-based rescue, personally admitting over 100 cats and dogs into the program.

 Newman changed my life and gave it purpose and an undying passion.
 I knew I wanted to help other senior pets to continue his legacy and the idea of Newman Nation was formed.
 I submitted the necessary paperwork (after spending hours Googling how to become a nonprofit) and received 501(c)3 status in December 2016.